otmaneechchafyky/hello-microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-By supporting this project you are supporting the future

-If you like this project...
+If you like this project give me ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>